-Despite having already been silenced once, Chike followed all the rules, reserved a time, and even received approval from college officials for the literature he intended to distribute.
+Despite having already been silenced once, Chike did what the officials asked, reserved a time, and even received approval from college officials for the literature he intended to distribute.
 But when he began sharing his faith in the speech zone during the time he had reserved, campus police approached him.
 The officers took his ID card and told him to stop speaking because someone had complained.

-According to these officers, Chike's speech violated the speech code in the Student Code of Conduct, which prohibited Chike from saying anything that made someone else uncomfortable.
-So he was not allowed to speak his message anywhere.
+According to these officers, Chike's speech violated the speech code in the Student Code of Conduct, which allowed the college to stop speech if someone complained.
+As a result of the college's policies, Chike was not allowed to speak his message anywhere.
 After seeing how officials shut down Chike, Joseph decided not to speak on campus at all.

 Because public officials silenced these two students on their campus, ADF filed a lawsuit on their behalf.